 - Installing variable speed drives

-- Ensuring voltage is as close to the as possible
+- Ensuring voltage at the motor is as close to the design limits as possible

 The following resources, tools and case studies may help you move forward with optimizing your motors.